andyld97/Clock11/README.md

 # Clock11

+**Last Update (06/03/2022)**:
+Clock11 is now obsolete due to the reason that Windows 11 has already longer a clock on all taskbars!

+**Last Udate (12/01/2021)**:
-Update (12/01/2021): "Thank you for your feedback!
+"Thank you for your feedback!
 We made it possible to display the date and time on secondary monitors with Build 22509, now available in the Dev Channel: https://aka.ms/wip22509"

 ## What is Clock11?